arjun-menon/pig_latin/ReadMe.md

 ## Pig Latin tool
-This program takes a text file as input, transforms it to [pig latin](https://en.wikipedia.org/wiki/Pig_Latin), and writes that to text file as output.
+This program takes a text file as input, transforms it to [pig latin](https://en.wikipedia.org/wiki/Pig_Latin), and writes that to a text file as output.

 ### Source Code